 Developmental Tasks for the Interim Period for Professional Interim Religious Educators

-As developed by the UUA Interim Director of Religious Education (DRE) Visioning Team in 2005.
-Updated by the UUA Office of Professional Development and Guild of Interim Religious Educators in October 2012.
+As developed by the Unitarian Universalist Association (UUA) Interim Director of Religious Education (DRE) Visioning Team in 2005.
+Updated by the UUA Office of Professional Development and Guild of Interim Religious Educators in October 2013.

 - Coming to Terms with History